@FLA_MEDIC on Twitter

 Besides, Dr. Michael Osterholm, Director of CIDRAP, is arguably the best spokesperson on pandemic influenza in the country.
 Before devoting his attentions to CIDRAP, Dr. Osterholm served for 24 years (1975-1999) in various roles at the Minnesota Department of Health (MDH), the last 15 as state epidemiologist and chief of the Acute Disease Epidemiology Section.

 I consider myself fortunate indeed to have become friends with Lisa, Robert, Nick Kelley – CIDRAPs Preparedness Program Coordinator - and Dr. Osterholm.

 All of them have been very supportive of me, and my blog, and I am very grateful.

-This year I get to add a new friend, Dr. John Sinnott, MD FACP FIDSA and Director of the Florida Infectious Disease Institute, who has been extraordinarily kind to this blogger.
+Last year I added a new friend, Dr. John Sinnott, MD FACP FIDSA and Director of the Florida Infectious Disease Institute, who has also been extraordinarily kind to this blogger.